Interpret the given information relating to the work and resources when erecting precast concrete cladding units.

 – personal protective equipment (PPE)

-- 3.4 - State how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
+- 3.5 - Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.

-- 4.1 - Select resources associated with own work in relation to precast concrete cladding units and fixings, hand tools, power tools and ancillary equipment.
+- 4.1 - Select resources associated with own work in relation to precast concrete cladding units and fixings, temporary works equipment, materials, components and fixings, hand tools, power tools, ancillary equipment and lifting accessories.

 - 4.2 - Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: